 If you’re new to the world of eCommerce, chances are pretty good that you’ve at least considered creating one or more social media profiles for your brand.
-But social media networking isn’t as simple as it used to be just a few years ago, and if you think a Facebook Page is all you need to reach your customers… well, you might be in for a surprise.
+Social media changes like the wind, and if you think a Facebook Page is all you need to reach your customers… well, you might be in for a surprise.

 Today, we’re going to talk about how to decide which social media platforms are the right fit for marketing your eCommerce business.
 We’ll cover why it’s so important to choose carefully, and then look closely at major platforms like Facebook, Twitter, Pinterest, and more so you can evaluate whether or not they’re a good fit for you.